netbox-community/netbox-plugin-tutorial/tutorial/step02-models.md

 * Deny
 * Reject

-We can define a `ChoiceSet` to store these pre-defined values for the user, to avoid the hassle of manually typing the name of the desired value each time.
+We can define a `ChoiceSet` to store these pre-defined values for the user, to avoid the hassle of manually typing the name of the desired action each time.
 Back at the top of `models.py`, import NetBox's `ChoiceSet` class:

 ```python
 from utilities.choices import ChoiceSet